Lbongard/congress_pipeline/README.md

 This project was originally created for the [Data Talks Club Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main).

+As a next step, I plan to add instructions on recreating this project locally using Terraform and Google Cloud.

 # Data
 Information on the API and bulk data download used in this project can be found [here](https://www.congress.gov/help/using-data-offsite) and [here](https://www.govinfo.gov/bulkdata)